Click on each individual’s name to learn more!

 Donor and Creator, The Boggs Fellowship, 1998-Present (given to HBCU graduates or underrepresented persons of color who pursue graduate studies in the physical, biological or engineering sciences at Johns Hopkins University)

 Dr. Kia Lilly Caldwell is the Vice Provost for Faculty Affairs and Diversity, Professor of African and African American Studies, and Dean’s Distinguished Professorial Scholar in Arts and Sciences at Washington University in St. Louis.
+As vice provost, Kia fosters the development of equitable faculty policies and supports the professional development, thriving, and success of all Danforth Campus faculty.
 Trained as a socio-cultural anthropologist, her research has focused on race, gender, black feminism, health policy, and HIV/AIDS in Brazil and the U.S.

-Dr. Caldwell is the author of Negras in Brazil: Re-envisioning Black Women, Citizenship, and the Politics of Identity (Rutgers University Press, 2007) and Health Equity in Brazil: Intersections of Gender, Race, and Policy (University of Illinois Press, 2017).
-She is also the co-editor of two anthologies, Gendered Citizenships: Transnational Perspectives on Knowledge Production, Political Activism, and Culture (Palgrave, 2009) and Engaging the African Diaspora in K-12 Education (Peter Lang, 2020).
+Dr. Caldwell is the author of Negras in Brazil: Re-envisioning Black Women, Citizenship, and the Politics of Identity and Health Equity in Brazil: Intersections of Gender, Race, and Policy.
 Dr. Caldwell’s articles and essays have been published in numerous U.S. and Brazilian publications.
 Her interviews and publications on the coronavirus pandemic have been featured on the Real News Network, as well as in the Conversation, the Black Perspectives blog, and published in Brazil.
 She is currently co-editing an anthology titled, Black Feminisms beyond Borders: Cultivating Knowledge, Solidarity, and Liberation.
-She has received grants and fellowships from the Mellon Foundation, Rockefeller Foundation, Ford Foundation and the American Psychological Association.
+She has received grants and fellowships from the National Science Foundation, Mellon Foundation, Rockefeller Foundation, Ford Foundation and the American Psychological Association.

 Merriah Croston is a doctoral student in the Public Health Sciences program.
 Merriah was born and raised in Ohio and is a graduate of Georgetown University and Emory University’s Rollins School of Public Health.
 She has theoretical and applied research interests in health information and health behavior diffusion with an emphasis on social media contexts.
 Her current research uses social network analysis to explore the ways in which COVID-19 misinformation spreads on Twitter and how this differs from other information types.
 In addition to her scholarly interests, Croston is devoted to promoting gender and racial diversity in science.